Nightfire Island: Archeology

 Excavations of archeological site 4-SK-4 have produced large collections of bird, mammal, and fish bones, large amounts of obsidian technology (particularly Elko points), bone artifacts, mortars and other stone artifacts as well as other cultural detritus.
 These occupational debris reach a maximum of 3 meters deep.
 The lower stratum is lacustrine, waterway diatom-rich silt from the original lake floor present during the first occupation of the site.
 From there, the strata consist of a series of silt, streamland and loam forming a duripan horizon.

 Villagers cooked small animals by boiling them in baskets, while larger animals were cooked in rock roasting ovens primarily composed of large basalt rocks.
 Along with oven rocks, other rocks included broken fragments of mortar and pestles and banded stones used for weights.
 Banded rocks are generally used for outdoor support such as tying down canoes.
 On Nightfire Island, banded rocks may have been used for indoor weights since they were found inside the houses and in roasting pits.
 The number of these rocks and their weight exceeds the traditional canoe weights and even the weights used by the Modoc people for the balsa-type rafts.
 The banded rocks from Nightfire Island show signs of burning mixed with charcoal from cooking fires.
 Some stones were used for boiling food in basketry by placing the hot basalt or lava stones into tightly packed woven water-filled baskets.

 The presence of buffalo hide on Nightfire Island suggest the village hunters used obsidian and spear-throwers.
 The most common arrow point found on the site is the Cascade-type.
 Additionally, the excavation has produced several pressure-flaking tools made of bone and antler used for projectiles, especially before the bow and arrow were in use.
 Stone anvils from the excavation had single and bilateral worn out pits used for knapping the obsidian to break the spalls from the rock.
 The large amount of anvils found on Nightfire Island suggest they were used for other purposes than knapping, including cracking bones.
 The side pits are not worn out consistent with the use as a maul or for pounding food.

 While Modocs of the Great Basin had chipped-stone crescents or lunates, their presence has not been confirmed on Nightfire Island.
 Some smaller versions have been excavated but they are of a different shape and material.
-An increase in small, stemmed and cornr notched arrowheads have been discovered on layers of approximately 2,500 years BCE which corresponds to the peak in the dabbling duck remains and the adoption of the bow and arrow.
+An increase in small, stemmed and corner notched arrowheads have been discovered on layers of approximately 2,500 years BCE which corresponds to the peak in the dabbling duck remains and the adoption of the bow and arrow.